 The annual fee on the Chase Sapphire Reserve will continue to be $550, and the card currently offers 60,000 bonus points to new applicants after spending $4,000 in the first three months after opening the account.

 The value of these new Chase Sapphire benefits

 Since the annual fees on the Chase Sapphire Preferred and Chase Sapphire Reserve remain unchanged, there’s only upside when it comes to these new perks and bonus categories.
 That’s noteworthy compared to the recent relaunch of The Platinum Card® from American Express, which featured several new credits but also came with a significant annual fee increase.

 The Sapphire Preferred’s new bonus categories — and increased dining bonus multiplier — are likely to be more valuable to many people than the Sapphire Reserve’s new Ultimate Rewards-based categories, since the latter requires booking travel exclusively through Chase Ultimate Rewards in order to earn the bonus points.
 However, the upcoming Chase Sapphire Lounge network won’t be accessible with a Sapphire Preferred card, so your preference on these additions may depend on how much you value exclusive lounge access.

-If you don’t have either of these cards and are thinking about whether to get one, both the Chase Sapphire Preferred and the Chase Sapphire Reserve are on CNN Underscored’s list of the best travel credit cards for 2021.
+If you don’t have either of these cards and are thinking about whether to get one, both the Chase Sapphire Preferred and the Chase Sapphire Reserve are on CNN Underscored’s list of the best travel credit cards.
 In particular, the current 60,000-point bonus on the Chase Sapphire Preferred is worth at least $750 in travel, making it a great reason to get the card now.

 Looking for a new credit card?
-Find out which cards CNN Underscored chose as its best credit cards of 2021.
+Find out which cards CNN Underscored chose as its best credit cards.